pascallaliberte/pascallaliberte.me/index.md

 layout: default
 ---

-Hello,
+Hello, I'm Pascal Laliberté.

-I'm **Pascal Laliberté**.
-Thanks for dropping by.
+{: .home-intro }

-I work at the University of Ottawa's Faculty of Medicine, doing e-learning.
-My background is in design, web development, and personal development too.
+## My main job and my sideline

 Learn.med is the Faculty of Medicine's online learning platform.
-It offers short online courses for practicing physicians to better their knowledge and get credits, for medical residents, and for students working to get their medical degree.
+It offers online courses to practicing physicians, medical residents, and students of the MD program.
 We use xAPI to power our learning analytics and we've built a simple LMS to house our courses.

-On my own time, I offer a service called Popup LMS.
+I also offer a service called Popup LMS.
 It's a simple way to get a few courses and quizzes online, and get detailed and customized reports on the progress of your learners.
-For a fixed price and for a run of a few months, everything is taken care of: you'll know your course is getting followed, and your learners will be delighted at how smooth the experience was.
-No fuss, no fluff, no headache.
-If you have a place for your course but you just want custom reporting from xAPI and from an LRS, I can do that for you too.
-Get in touch.

-Before getting into e-learning, I started by doing web work, doing front-end programming, information design, user interface design, building sites and apps and doing customer support.
-Caring for the user is central to my work.
-And here's what else I care about:
+## I like to think deeply, doing the right things...

 I value depth of thought, intention, getting to the bottom of things and doing the right thing.